marcuspainter/VecLab/README.md

 ### Complex Arrays

 A complex array now has its own struct type, `ComplexDouble`.
 It follows the Collection protocol and is not a true Swift array of `[ComplexDouble]`.
-Internally, the real and imaginary arrays are maintained to for compatibility use with vDSP vector functions which use the `DSPDoubleSplitComplex`.
+Internally, the real and imaginary arrays are maintained for compatibility use with vDSP vector functions which use the `DSPDoubleSplitComplex` type.

 The collection can be indexed that returns a `ComplexDouble`.

 ```swift
 let realArray = [1.0, 2.0, 3.0, 4.0]